Such a shame that I have to come all the way back here just to fix stuff.

 Her visitor seemed a little suspicious of this answer, but before he could say anything he was interrupted by one of the white clad nurses pulling aside the curtain.
 "Excuse me you two, but it's time to administer some more pain medication, and probably anesthesia as well."

 The thought of it made Rin smile.
 This guy had a lot to learn about Chifuyu.
-"She doesn't need someone else's authority, she makes her own."
+"Pretty much everything that she ever says sounds like an order."

 The boy smiled too, though his was more disconcerted than pleased.
-"How comforting... well, I'll see you around then.
-Not in class, but around, nevertheless."
+"That's reassuring... well, I hope I'll see you around sometimes.
+Not sure when or where all things considered, but still..."

 As he turned to leave, Rin called out to him.
 She found it strange that the most obligatory part of a conversation between strangers had not taken place."Hey, wait!"

-He turned to face her, a questioning look evident on his face.
+He turned to face her, a questioning expression entirely evident.
 "What?"

 "You didn't tell me your name.
 Pretty rude, don't you think?"

 The boy made a displeased face upon hearing this, but it didn't seem to be directed at the question itself.
 More like the answer to the question.
 "Right... it's uh, Church.
-Yes, like a congregation or a building, but it's a family name, so what am I gonna do?"
+Yes, like a congregation or a building, but it's a family name, so roll with it."

 Rin cocked an eyebrow at him.
 "Well if you don't like it just use your first name.
 Duh."